 Look for parks that offer discounts on annual passes via presale options.
-For example, LEGOLAND New York Resort recently launched its limited 1st to Play passes.
-Set to open in spring 2020, those that opt to purchase now will receive a preview day of the park, a year of admission, and discounts at the onsite themed hotel.
+For example, LEGOLAND New York Resort recently launched its annual Play Pass.
+Set to open in spring 2020, those that opt to purchase now will receive unlimited 12 month access to the park along with exclusive discounts on-site.

 Check online annual and one-day admission passes over the holidays.
 Many parks runs discounts when you purchase passes for upcoming visits over holidays like Cyber Monday, Labor Day and the 4th of July so families can enjoy the attractions for less.

 Offering stay and play packages, seek hotels that partner with nearby attractions for special pricing and VIP perks.
 For example, the offsite Hilton Orlando offers a Universal Orlando package that is complete with early park admission to the Wizarding World of Harry Potter and a $20 Uber credit toward daily transportation.

 Sometimes the best perks are in a family’s own backyard as smaller, regional parks sometimes have the best prices for a large number of attractions.
 Many local theme parks offer tons of attractions and rides, plus water parks, games and live shows that will keep the kids entertained all day.
 Passes to these parks are frequently less than $50, making them a great value.
 And, if you happen to be a resident of a state with big theme parks, don’t miss out on resident discounts.
 Florida residents, for example, get cheaper pass options to many of the major theme parks, including Disney World and Universal.